Yue Tze Nam

-Yue Tze Nam (茹子楠; born 12 May 1998) is a Hong Kong professional footballer who currently plays as a right back for Chinese Super League club Meizhou Hakka.
+Yue Tze Nam (茹子楠; born 12 May 1998) is a Hong Kong professional footballer who currently plays as a right back for Chinese Super League club Meizhou Hakka and the Hong Kong national team.

 Club career

 Yue was promoted to the first team of Eastern at the start of the 2017–18 season.
 He debuted for the club on 29 October 2017 in a Sapling Cup match against Tai Po.

 Following an impressive display at the 2019 Guangdong–Hong Kong Cup, Yue signed with Eastern's affiliate club Cova Piedade on 1 February 2019.

 On 17 July 2019, Eastern announced that Yue would return to the club.

 On 15 October 2020, Yue was loaned to Resources Capital.

 On 21 August 2022, it was announced that Yue would join Chinese Super League club Meizhou Hakka on a 3.5 year contract.
-Yue is five players from Hong Kong who are now plying their trade on the Chinese Super League.
+Yue is one of the five players from Hong Kong who are now plying their trade on the Chinese Super League.

 International career

 Yue was called up by Hong Kong's head coach Gary White in his October 2018 squad.
 He made his international debut as a 90th minute substitute in a 1–1 draw against Indonesia on 16 October 2018.

+On 26 December 2023, Yue was named in Hong Kong's squad for the 2023 AFC Asian Cup.